-Environment, North America, United States, Federal Government, Emergency Response
+Environment, North America, United States, Federal Government, Emergency Response, Program Management

 Restoring Hope in Libby

-The pristine views from Libby, Montana, make it difficult to imagine that a public health crisis has unfolded here.
-For 70 years, vermiculite was mined and processed in Libby for use in insulation and soil amendments, with the product donated across the community.
-In 1999, nearly a decade after the mine closed, elevated death rates in Libby from asbestos fiber in the vermiculite triggered a U.S. Environmental Protection Agency (EPA) emergency investigation and response.
+For 70 years, vermiculite was mined and processed in Libby for use as insulation and soil amendments, and a substantial amount of the product was donated to the community for various uses.
+Unfortunately, the Libby-mined vermiculite was contaminated with naturally occurring asbestos.
+In 1999, nearly a decade after the mine closed, elevated death rates in Libby from asbestos fibers in the vermiculite triggered a U.S. Environmental Protection Agency (EPA) emergency investigation and response.

 Since 1999, CDM Smith has served as the prime architect and engineering consultant for the EPA’s Libby project through various contracts with the U.S. Department of Transportation, Volpe Center and the U.S. Army Corps of Engineers, Omaha District.
 Over the last decade and a half, we have provided insightful, consistent program management from initial emergency sampling to ongoing remediation and restoration in an extensive, accelerated Superfund cleanup across a 180-square-mile area.

 The initial contaminant screening study of more than 4,200 properties was the largest single-season field investigation in EPA history.
 Results identified 1,400 properties with elevated contamination levels, enabling EPA to prioritize properties needing immediate cleanup.
 A streamlined removal design and cleanup process cleaned up 200 high-priority properties in 15 months, rapidly reducing the overall risk to the community.
 The compressed and cost-saving process set the precedent for future “mega-site” Superfund cleanups.